booch/presentations/proposals/RailsConf/2022/The Web: Not Just HTML, CSS, and JavaScript.md

 We'll then start a proxy to see how it affects traffic between the client and server.
 This can have major consequences for caching, so we'll take a look at how caching works, and what we can do to influence how our content gets cached.
 We'll explore headers like Cache-Control, ETags, If-Modified-Since, and Vary.

-Finally, we'll take a quick look at HTTP/2, and how it affects our tools.
+Finally, we'll take a quick look at how HTTP/2 affects our tools.

 Pitch (why this talk, why me?)